Rishi Budhrani: Host

 Rishi hosted Unexpected Journeys a three-part series that was a collaboration between Singapore Airlines and Singapore Tourism Board.
 The series went on to win The Los Angeles Film Award (LAFA) – Best Picture & Best TV Series DEC 2019 and the New York Movie Awards (Best Web/TV Series NOV 2019).

 He went on to host S.P.I.E.S., the Singapore Tourism Board's web series in 2020 and "Just Don’t Tell Mum", a 5-part CNA series in 2021.
 Rishi also hosted "What’s The Big Deal", another 5-part CNA series in 2022.

 In 2022, Rishi became the first comedian in Singapore to host the Singapore National Day Parade which saw a crowd of 25,000.
 He went on to host the 2023 President's Star Charity, MediaCorp's annual flagship fundraiser that supports a wide range of beneficiaries under the President's Challenge and aims to rally the public in raising funds for vulnerable groups in Singapore.

 Actor

 Rishi started working in theatre when he received an acting scholarship with the Singapore Repertory Theatre's Young Company.
 Since then, he has been cast in several local productions such as Wild Rice's Cook A Pot of Curry where the production house had been nominated for Best Ensemble in the Straits Times Life!
 Theatre Awards.
-Additionally, Rishi starred in ‘Look at Me’, Hum Theater's We Are Like This Only!, and also played the character of Mr. Boo in Pandemonium's The Rise and Fall of Little Voice.
+Additionally, Rishi starred in #LookatMe, Hum Theater's We Are Like This Only!, and also played the character of Mr. Boo in Pandemonium's The Rise and Fall of Little Voice.

 Expanding into voice acting, Rishi has also played prominent roles in Singapore-based animated productions where he voiced Roti Paranda Seller, Sammy, on the award-winning Netflix series, Downstairs, and the series ‘Zoom into History’, launched by the National Museum of Singapore.